tonytomov/jqGrid/README.md

 * new `widthOrg` option saves the value of `width` during creating of the grid.
 It will be used internally mostly to detect the case when jqGrid was created without specifying of any `width` explicitly.
 It will be interpreted so, that the width of the grid could be adjusted on other changes of the width of the columns.
 * new `dataTypeOrg` option will be used internally in case of the usage remote `datatype` (`"json"` and `"xml"`) together with `loadonce: true`.
 The option will be deleted by `.trigger("reloadGrid")`.
 * new `doubleClickSensitivity` option with the default value `250` specify the time in ms. The resizer will stay visible at least the time after the first click.
 In the time the user can makes the second click and the double-click on the resizer could be detect.
 * new `autoresizeOnLoad` option used in combination with `autoResizable: true` property of `colModel`.
 If `autoresizeOnLoad: true` option are used then jqGrid make auto-resizing of all columns having `autoResizable: true` property direct after `loadComplete`.
+REMARK: Auto-resizing of hidden grids not work.
+So if you for example fill the grid on the hidden jQuery UI Tab for example then you can include the call of `autoResizeAllColumns` method directly after the tab will be active.
 * new `autoResizing` option is map of properties like `groupingView` used in grouping.
 It allows to tune some behaviour of auto-resizing.
   * compact - default value `false`.
 Means the usage of compact calculation of the width of the column header without reservation of the place of sorting icons
   * widthOfVisiblePartOfSortIcon: default value 12.
 Should be used only if one replaces the default jQuery UI icons to another icons.